 • Watch the sun rise over Angkor Wat

-• Take part in a Siem Reap Cooking Class
+• Take part in a Khmer Cooking Class

 • Marvel at the smiling stone faces and bas reliefs of Bayon Temple